 Alopecia is defined as hair loss or baldness.
-There are several types of alopecia.
+There are several types.
 Alopecia areata is characterized by round patches of complete baldness.
+People with this condition lose patches or clumps of their hair, and in some cases may lose all the hair on their head or body.
 Androgenetic alopecia affects approximately 50% of the male population.
-Modern science still does not have a treatment to completely reverse androgenetic alopecia in advanced stages, Treatment with finasteride, minoxidil, or a combination of both, can stop and partly reverse the hair loss in the majority of patients who have mild to moderate androgenetic alopecia.
+Modern science still does not have a treatment to completely reverse androgenetic alopecia in advanced stages, Treatment with finasteride, minoxidil, or a combination of both, can stop and partly reverse the hair loss in the majority of patients who mild to moderate symptoms and signs.

 Very little research has been done regarding